Flying Gang: End of the Gang

-In 1718, Rogers arrived in Nassau with a fleet of several ships, bringing with him the authority to grant the King's Pardon.
+A more successful attempt occurred in 1718 when the new governor and former privateer, Woodes Rogers, arrived in Nassau with a fleet of several ships, bringing with him the authority to grant the King's Pardon.
 Among those who accepted was Benjamin Hornigold, and, in a shrewd move, Rogers commissioned Hornigold to hunt down and capture those pirates who refused to surrender and accept the royal pardon.
 As a former privateer himself, Hornigold was well placed to understand what needed to be done, and he pursued his former comrades with zeal.
 Although pirates such as Charles Vane and Blackbeard evaded capture, Hornigold did take ten pirates prisoner and on the morning of 12 December 1718, nine of them were executed.
 This act re-established British control and ended the pirates' republic in the Bahamas.
 Those pirates who had fled successfully continued their piratical activities elsewhere in the Caribbean in what has become known as the Golden Age of Piracy.